pdavisonreiber/jekyll-now/_posts/2019-04-18-graderplus.md

 tags: [Grader+, Swift]
 ---

-Today I’m very excited to announce the release of my first ever iOS app, Grader+.
+Today I’m very excited to announce the release of my first ever iOS app, [Grader+][13].
 It’s a simple utility app, primarily designed for teachers marking tests and exams.
 It’s available on the App Store now as a free download, with a $0.99 in-app purchase to unlock the premium features.

 My motivation for creating it was twofold.
 Firstly, it’s an app that I wanted to exist so I could use it myself.
 The way I mark, I go through tests question by question, writing the number of marks for each question on the paper.
 At the end, I then need to add up the marks for each student to work out their total mark and then record it.
 Grader+ is designed to help with the adding up and recording part of that.
 Now you might think – as a maths teacher – that I would be good at adding up, but in practice I would frequently lose count and have to start again, especially when I had to stop and re-mark something I had missed along the way.
 Other options include using a calculator, and just pressing the plus button every time, but that doesn’t solve the recording problem; or recording individual marks directly into a spreadsheet, a technique that can be useful if you want to analyse the breakdown of marks question by question, but is also time-consuming and difficult to do on the go.
 What I wanted was a way to record an individual mark with a single tap, and then save each mark quickly and easily.
 That core functionality was the inspiration of this app, and then the other features grew from there.